 Nasrallah says, “Most staff are safe, thank God.
 We have minor injuries that were a result of the flying glass.”

 We reported recently on Beirut Baptist School, a hub of inclusive education in Lebanon.
 Nasrallah made his way into the city on Wednesday to see what damage had been done to the school.
-“It’s around 3.5 miles away from the explosion, and I can say most windows and doors have been shattered.
-And the school is not in very good shape. ”
+“It’s around 3.5 miles from the explosion, and I can say most windows and doors have been shattered.
+The school is not in very good shape. ”

 “This calamity could not have come at a worse time for our country,” Nasrallah says.
 Lebanon already faced devastating economic problems and hopelessness.
 But this explosion destroyed the port through which Lebanon gets most of its food and supplies.
 As we reported yesterday, the country lost a significant amount of its wheat supply.

 Nasrallah says, “All the wheat silos have been destroyed.
-Obviously we’re expecting some support from other countries.
+Obviously, we are expecting some support from other countries.
 But there is the fear of food insecurity in the coming days and weeks.”

 Medical supplies will be badly needed in Lebanon as well.
 Nasrallah says, “We’ve been having severe electricity shortages.
 Many hospitals are damaged.
 Some hospitals don’t have functioning generators anymore for electricity.
 From a medical standpoint, the situation is very critical.”